Afghan Australians: Demographics

 Afghan Australians are composed of the various ethnic groups that exist in Afghanistan, which include Pashtun, Tajik, Hazara, Uzbek, Turkmen, Baloch, and a number of others.

 Cameleers were prohibited from bringing their wives to Australia.
 Therefore, the Afghan demographic was almost entirely made up of men during this period.
-The White Australia policy prevented further migration from 1901 until the 1970s.

 At the time of the 2016 Australian census, there were 46,800 Australian people in Australia who had been born in Afghanistan.
 The 2021 census recorded 59,797 Afghan Australians, a significant increase.

 By city

 Sydney

 In Sydney, the largest portion of Afghan Australians reside in the LGAs of City of Ryde (North Ryde, Macquarie Park, Marsfield, and Top Ryde), The Hills Shire (Castle Hill, Cherrybrook, and Kellyville), Blacktown (Glenwood, Parklea, Stanhope Gardens and Bella Vista) and Sutherland Shire (Miranda).
 Ethnic Hazaras are believed to reside in suburbs such as Auburn and Merrylands.

 In Sydney there are several mosques at which Afghans gather, one located in North Ryde and another located in Auburn.
 The largest and most significant mosque is located in Blacktown, where the new mosque was inaugurated on 3 May 2014, after being reconstructed on the site of the old mosque.
 Across the road from the mosque is a cultural centre that hosts ceremonies such as wakes, community elections, awards etc. Custodianship of both properties belongs to the Afghan Community Support Association, the largest association representing Afghans in Australia.

 There are two Saturday schools for Afghan Australian youths: